Question: What is RPE and RIR in strength training?

 RPE 5-6 - Light (RIR 4-5+)

-- Feeling: Work is noticeable but not hard
+- Feeling: Work felt but not hard

-- Use: Warm-up, technique work, active recovery
+- Use: Warm-up, technique, active recovery

-💪 Optimal Zones Based on Your Goal
+💪 Optimal Zones by Goal

-For Hypertrophy (Muscle Building)
+For Hypertrophy (muscle growth)

 - Target RPE: 7-9 (RIR 1-3)